Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
 - BUGFIX (Alban): The xml parsing of the <GroupConnectionPreferenceList> tag for the SET xml files, was skipping one connection preference every two.
 - BUGFIX (Alban): When you just form a group, there was no active connection set by default.
-- BUGFIX #55 (Alban): When you replace a part in a group, the display area of the group is not recomptuted
+- BUGFIX #55 (Alban): When you replace a part in a group, the display area of the group is not recomputed
 - BUGFIX #56 (Alban): When you replace a part in a group, the replaced part doesn't belong to the group
 - BUGFIX (Alban): After reloading the part library, all the settings of the part lib are reset to what it was when the application started instead of what it was just before reloading
 - BUGFIX (Christopher): The report email in the crash window is no longer working.